bmm333/mem3db/dev_logs.md

 right now now thread safe even though gpu kernels run in streams , host side allocator must be protected.

 Goals for now : 0 Fragmentations.

+HashRouter: cpu side orchestrator.
+Managing staging bufferss to keep the data flowing smothly hash_router.h: API used by server/client hash_router.cpp: impl managing pinned memory and device staging buffers using cudaMallocHost vs malloc where os can swap that part of memory to disk , so with malloc gpu cannot access it directly losing time to copy to a temp buffer first, instead using cudaMallocHost os promises to never move this memory so gpu can read at full PCIe speed